GoogleChrome/developer.chrome.com/site/en/docs/webstore/discovery/index.md

 ## Categories {: #categories }

 Categories on the Chrome Web Store organize items based on their main function.
-Users can browse categories such as Shopping, Productivity, or Fun, to find relevant items to install.
+Users can browse categories such as Shopping, Education, or Just for Fun, to find relevant items to install.
 To assign a category, open an item in the Developer Dashboard.
 You'll find the Category list on the Store Listing tab under Product Details.

+In mid 2023 the categories changed.
+For information on choosing a new category, see [best practices][chose-category]

 ## Extensions home page {: #home-page }